uofa-cmput404/uofa-cmput404.github.io/content/general/outline.md

         1. b is not shorthand for beq: RARS replaces it with jal -- the actual replacement depends on the assembler used and the situation it is used in.
         2. This also makes ChatGPT's conclusion about relative limited range jumps and absolute jumps wrong.
 All jumps and branches in RISC-V are relative, short range jumps except jalr.
 RARS also (at least in every case I've seen) translates j to jal, not jalr, and jal is also a short-range, relative jump.
         3. If b gets translated to beq x0, Y, label then what guarantees that the other register isn't also zero?
 The comparison with beq x0, Y cannot always be false, despite what ChatGPT claimed.
 This really doesn't make any sense.
 It would make more sense for it to be translated to bne x0, x0, label ... but that's the opposite instruction of what ChatGPT claimed.

+**Relying on an LLM will lead to poor marks on the final exam.** This is because you simply will not have access to a computer during the final exam.

 ## Re-Evaluation of Term Work